rampal-punia/video-frames-extractor/README.md

 ## Feedback

-If you encounter any issues with the app or have any feedback or suggestions for improvement, please contact [Your Email Address]
+If you encounter any issues with the app or have any feedback or suggestions for improvement [raise an issue](https://github.com/CodingMantras/video-frames-extractor/issues)

 ## License

 The Video Frame Extractor is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/CodingMantras/video-frames-extractor/blob/master/LICENSE) file for details.